cburschka/lyx/development/Win32/packaging/installer/LyXWinInstaller/ReadmeScripts1.5.txt

 ---
 General

 To compile the installer scripts you need at least NSIS version 2.25.

 The installer scripts needs the plugins "FindProc" and "InetLoad".
 To use them copy the files "FindProcDLL.dll" and "InetLoad.dll" from the "LyXPackage" folder to NSIS'"Plugins" directory.

+Only when you have built your own file tree:
+- Copy the files "preferencesxxx", "Aspellxxx.txt", and "session" from the specials folder to the \Resources folder
+- Copy the files "Console.dll" and "LyXLauncher.exe" from the specials folder to the \bin folder where also the "lyx.exe" is.
+- Copy all "*.exe" files from the specials\PDFViewWin folder to the \bin folder where also the "lyx.exe" is.

 ---
 Internationalization